thecatontheceiling/TSforge/README.md

 ```
 Usage: TSforge [/dump <filePath> (<encrFilePath>)] [/load <filePath>] [/kms4k] [/avma4k] [/zcid] [/rtmr] [/duid] [/igpk] [/kmsc] [/ctpr] [/revl] [/prod] [/test] [<activation id>] [/ver <version override>]
 Options:
         /dump <filePath> (<encrFilePath>)         Dump and decrypt the physical store to the specified path.
         /load <filePath>                          Load and re-encrypt the physical store from the specified path.
         /kms4k                                    Activate using KMS4k.
 Only supports KMS-activatable editions.
         /avma4k                                   Activate using AVMA4k.
 Only supports Windows Server 2012 R2+.
         /zcid                                     Activate using ZeroCID.
 Only supports phone-activatable editions.
         /rtmr                                     Reset grace/evaluation period timers.
         /rrmc                                     Reset the rearm count.
         /duid                                     Delete product key Unique ID used in online key validation.
-        /igpk                                   Install auto-generated/fake product key according to the specified Activation ID.
+        /igpk                                     Install auto-generated/fake product key according to the specified Activation ID
         /kmsc                                     Reset the charged count on the local KMS server to 25.
 Requires an activated KMS host.
-        /ctpr                                   Clear the physical store tamper state.
+        /ctpr                                     Remove the tamper flags that get set in the physical store when sppsvc detects an attempt to tamper with it.
         /revl                                     Remove the key change lock in evaluation edition store.
+        /siid <5/9> <group> <serial> <security>   Set Installation ID parameters independently of installed key.
+5/9 argument specifies PKEY200[5/9] key algorithm.
         /prod                                     Use SPP production key.
         /test                                     Use SPP test key.
         /ver <version>                            Override the detected version.
-Available versions: vista, 7, 8early, 8, blue, modern.
+Available versions: vista, 7, 8, blue, modern.
         <activation id>                           A specific activation ID.
 Useful if you want to activate specific addons like ESU.
         /?
 Display this help message.
 ```

 ## FAQ